philipturner/molecular-renderer/Documentation/HDL.md

 Translates the origin by a vector relative to the current origin.
 The origin will reset when you exit the current scope.

 [^1]: Right now, cubic lattices and solids require vectors in the `Cubic` basis (`h`, `k`, `l`).
 The carbon centers can be extracted using `_centers`, in units of diamond cell width.
 You must multiply them by `0.357` to get nanometers.
 This API will be fixed in the future, so don't count on code written now being source-stable.

+## Tips

+List:
+- Compile the Swift code in release mode with incremental compilation.
+- Split into multiple files, decreasing the chance the compiler will take a long time compiling any one file.
+- Don't spend time adhering to strange geometric constraints.
+If avoiding a certain type of geometry consumes a large portion of your workflow, change the simulator to permit that geometry.
+- Use fluorine termination sparingly to minimize $O(n^2)$ scaling.
+However, sometimes using it will drastically improve performance of a specific machine.
+Make a tradeoff between simulation speed and the time required to design alternative structures.
+- Avoid strained shell structures in machines intended to be manufactured IRL.
+- Don't be afraid to redesign a nanomachine from scratch, after discovering the first machine has sub-optimal performance.
+During the first attempt, only focus on getting the machine to work at all.